lawrence143/kubernetes-ecosystem-book/11-backup_and_restore.md

 #### 1.3.3 Ark AWS Restore

+##### 1.3.3.1 Ark Resources restore

-To restore the backup created is very easy.
+To restore from the backup created is very easy.
 But lets delete the deployment created before and see if restore can put it back.

 Delete the deployment